similate/AtlasDynamicGrid/README.md

 DynamicGrid
 ===========

-Drag and drop GridView for Android.
+Drag and Drop GridView for Android.

-Depricated
+Deprecated
 ===========
 It's much better to use solutions based on recycler view.
 For example https://github.com/h6ah4i/android-advancedrecyclerview